skurski/cron-webui/README.md

-# expertCron-webui
+# Web UI for cron
-Web UI for managing expertCron jobs.
+Web UI for managing cron jobs.

-todo: Clear crontab
-todo: remove record(s) from crontab
-todo: add file path as expertCron job command
-todo: add special characters for parameters